hillgreen012/_emacs_d/README.md

 ### Windows compatibility

-While everything in Xinix should work fine in Windows, I test it only with Linux & OSX, so there are Windows related problems from time to time.
-This situation will probably improve over time.
+While everything in Xinix should work fine in Windows.